When will the states that could tip the U.S. election be done counting?

 NORTH CAROLINA (15 electoral votes)

-State officials have said a full result would not be known until next week.
+State officials have said a full result will not be known until next week.
 The state allows mail-in ballots postmarked by Tuesday to be counted if they are received by Nov.
 12.

 Reporting by Leela de Kretser and Tiffany Wu; Editing by Leslie Adler